MicrosoftDocs/msteams-docs/msteams-platform/concepts/capabilities-overview.md

 | Custom InputExtensions | ✔️ | ❌ | ❌ |
 | Custom connectors | ❌ | ❌ | ❌ |

-See the following to identify availability of GCC, GCC High, and DoD for those features:
+The following list helps to identify availability of GCC, GCC High, and DoD for the features:

 * For third-party apps, see [web apps](../samples/integrating-web-apps.md) and [meeting app extensibility](../apps-in-teams-meetings/meeting-app-extensibility.md).
 * For bots, see [build your first conversational bot for Teams](../get-started/first-app-bot.md), [designing your Teams bot](../bots/design/bots.md), [add bots to Microsoft Teams apps](../resources/bot-v3/bots-overview.md), and [bots in Teams](../bots/what-are-bots.md).